JdeRobot/RoboticsAcademy/_pages/exercises/MobileRobots/follow_person.md

 Derivative Controller gives an output depending upon the rate of change or error with respect to time.
 It gives the kick start for the output thereby increasing system response.

 {% include gallery id="pid" caption="Control Systems and PID" %}

-## Person model teleoperator
-The web-template has a teleoperator that allows you to move the person inside the hospital.
-To Control the person click the button and then you will can use AWSD keys to move the model.
-And clicking the button again can return to autonomous mode.

-{% include gallery id="joystick" %}

 ## Videos